-These five priority areas intersect, presenting opportunities for integrated investment.
-Integrated Care Systems can:
+These five priority areas intersect, presenting opportunities for integrated investment, ICSs can:

-- Develop regional work and health expertise to provide fit note training across settings and emphasise the importance of early intervention to service users, providers and policymakers. - Leverage professional networks and infrastructure shown to be effective in pilots Jobcentre Plus staff, GPs holding the Diploma in Occupational Medicine, and registered nurses, physiotherapists and occupational therapists to enable a multidisciplinary approach. - Create a tiered approach to work and health support ranging from self-help to non-clinical case coordination to specialist referrals accessible to people of working age regardless of employment status or size of employer. - Connect health providers with work and health services through referral points and promote collaboration, encouraging rapid escalation to occupational health input for support where treating clinicians are concerned an individual is not fit for work.
+- Develop regional work and health expertise to provide fit note training across settings and emphasise the importance of early intervention to service users, providers, and policy makers. - Leverage professional networks and infrastructure shown to be effective in existing pilots, such as job centre staff, GPs holding the Diploma in Occupational Medicine and Registered Nurses, Physiotherapists and Occupational Therapists holding the Diploma in Occupational Health Practice to enable a multidisciplinary approach. - Create a tiered approach to work and health support ranging from self-help to nonclinical case coordination to specialist referrals accessible to all people of working age regardless of employment status or size of employer. - Connect health providers with work and health services through various referral points and promote collaboration, encouraging rapid escalation to occupational health input for support where treating clinicians are concerned an individual is not fit for any work.